 The University has an unlimited number of licences for Vevox, so there is no cost.

-Please note that Vevox does not currently provide a plugin for Mac PowerPoint (or Keynote).
+Please note that Vevox currently provide a plugin for Mac PowerPoint (or Keynote).
+The Vevox add-in is available for PowerPoint version 16.62 onward.
 There is a Mac plugin in alternative web-based polling systems such as Participoll and Poll Everywhere, but these are not centrally supported by Oxford University.
 In particular, you should not share or ask for any personal data if using those polling tools.
 You can download and install the Vevox plugin for Microsoft PowerPoint, but this requires administrator rights to install software on your machine.

 Benefits for teaching and learning

-- Help students participate and focus in lectures.
+- Polling tools help students participate and focus in lectures.

-- Give all students a voice.
+- They give all students a voice.
 Even in large lecture theatres, audience response encourages everyone to participate and contribute.
 It can give those who might otherwise feel too intimidated a chance to get involved (Farrow, 2017).

-- Instantly identify any gaps in your students' knowledge and track how their understanding changes during a lecture or over a whole course.
+- Polling tools instantly identify any gaps in your students' knowledge and track how their understanding changes during a lecture or over a whole course.
 You could even use it to collect feedback on your lecture.